 20. Apple pie kits

 This is one of my favorite things to freeze and save money.
-Here’s how I do it.
+Here’s how I make apple pie kits.
 When apples go on sale in the fall, I make at least a dozen apple pie kits so I can frugally make up an apple pie in minutes – anytime my husband requests one.
 It saves us money and results in a delicious dessert.
 Win-win!

 There are plenty of other things you can freeze to save money and time.
 What do you always keep in your freezer?